 Perhaps the effects taper off at a certain dose.

-There’s also the matter of how much Cardarine costs, so sticking with the 10-20mg/day is probably a good idea.
+There’s also the matter of Cardarine being kind of expensive, so sticking with the 10-20mg/day is probably a good idea.

 Splitting the dose is also probably a good idea due to it having a half-life of roughly 12 hours.